SAD this February? 5 Tips from the Thrive Programme

 The best thing about February?
 It’s only 28 days until March and then Spring Fever will kick in.

-If you’d like to talk to someone about overcoming your SAD, a list of Thrive Consultants is available here.
+If you’d like to talk to someone about overcoming your SAD, a map of Thrive Consultants is available here.

 First thing to do is to CHOOSE what sort of day do you want to create today?
 This video might help